estelle/flexbox/draft/04_flex_examples.md

 ## Inline Flex Example

-In chapter ? we demonstrated an example of what not to do in terms of user experience, but a common feature none the less.
+In [chapter ?](link to button example), we demonstrated an example of what not to do in terms of user experience, but a common feature none the less.

 ![Figure 1d.
 Button with many components neatly vertically centered](img/1/01_inline_flex_agree_button.png)[::LINK::](http://localhost/flexfiles/button.html)

 You never want to include a checkbox, or any form control, within a link or button.
 While you should encourage the firing of any designer who creates such a button, you still may need to code it.
-(Though, when I was asked to create such a thing and refused, I was asked "Are you incompetent?
-Do I need to code it for you?", to which I responded, "Sure.
+(When I was asked to create such a thing and refused, I was asked "Are you incompetent?
+Do I need to code it for you?"
+Being me, I responded, "Sure.
 Go for it.")

+The code is semantic, even though the appearance is bad UX:

 	<label>
 		<input type="checkbox" name="agree" value="yes">